johnromano23/README.md-Generator/README.md

 ## Contributing

-this repo has one contributor
+This repo has one contributor

 ## Tests